2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 The bulk of my typing work happens in the text editor, so I focused on getting efficient there first.
 I spent a week or two building my own module for Sublime Text (there wasn't one when I first started), and practiced writing, editing, and navigating code.
 I paid attention to when I reached for a keyboard while working on some code, for example, running a test in terminal, or googling something.
 I tried to learn to use those by voice next.
 My goal was to get longer and longer blocks of time where I didn't need to touch a keyboard or mouse at all.
 It takes a while to chip away at all the technology you touch on a day-to-day, but it adds up and pays off.
 I have days now where I don't need to touch the keyboard at all!

 ## Copy Some Code
 Learning a new input method requires a lot of mental bandwidth.
 When I first started, I found it helpful to practice reproducing existing code rather than jump right into writing new code.
 I picked a snippet from my codebase that was a good representation of what I work on, and tried to reproduce an exact copy.
-I took notes on what felt inefficient and where I experienced inaccuracies so I could later iterate on my Talon libraries, learn new commands, then try to reproduce the same code again.
+I took notes on what felt inefficient and where I experienced inaccuracies so I could later iterate on libraries, learn new commands, then try to reproduce the same code again.

 ## Use Simple Tasks for More Practice
 Once you are feeling confident enough with copying code, try tackling simple tasks.
 The first 8 weeks of learning, my team was supportive of me taking on simple and not time sensitive tickets to help me with learning.
 I knew I'd still have a lot of mental overhead with remembering commands, so this wasn't a good time to tackle a difficult refactor or task requiring more than my text editor and a terminal shell.